LuiseFreese/LuiseFreese/README.md

 * 🎉 I am awarded as a Microsoft MVP Office Apps & Services
 * 🥑 I am a member of the [Microsoft 365 Patterns and Practices team](https://aka.ms/m365pnp) and help people extending Microsoft 365
 * 👑 You will find my blog at https://m365princess.com where I share what I learn
+* 🎙 I am a public speaker - loved to be on stage, now dealing with virtual conferences
 * 💯 You can find me nearly 24/7 on twitter [@LuiseFreese](https://twitter.com/LuiseFreese) :-)
 * 🚀 Besides that, together with Elio Struyf, I run https://pyod.shop - a sticker store
 * 🎨 I am probably the only Satya-endorsed sketchnote artist in the community 😇